Urban Wetlands

 Although urbanization has led to the loss of up to 40% of this natural space, the wetland system stands out as an ecosystem of high ecological value and for the ecosystem services it provides, including flood mitigation, high productivity and biological diversity, coastal protection from tsunamis, environmental education and recreation, among others.

-In a series of workshops led by the consulting firm URBANCOST, community organizations, authorities, and residents of the municipalities of Concepción and Hualpén identified the needs, aspirations, and dreams for their territories, resulting in the foundation for the development of the sustainable architecture project developed by the Cosmos Foundation.
+Through a series of workshops led by the consulting firm URBANCOST , community organizations, authorities, and residents of the Concepción and Hualpén districts collaboratively developed a vision for the wetland.
+This process laid the groundwork for the development of a sustainable architecture project focused on strengthening community ties and conserving the ecosystem.

-The Cosmos Foundation proposal, aligned with the expectations of Hualpén residents, includes the construction of a controlled-access portal, a plaza with vegetation, illuminated paths, and accessible walkways with interpretive and informative signage about flora, fauna, and fungi.
-These signs will connect to a shaded area that acts as a Living Classroom or amphitheater for talks and discussions.
-The design is inspired by the wings of the dragonfly (Chimalfe in Mapudungun).
+In response to these needs, Fundación Cosmos’ proposal includes a controlled-access portal, a plaza with vegetation, illuminated pathways, and elevated, accessible walkways, accompanied by interpretive signage about flora, fauna, and fungi.
+These pathways connect to a shaded area that functions as a living classroom or amphitheater for talks and community activities.
+Its design is inspired by the wings of the dragonfly—” Chimalfe ” in Mapudungun—integrating local identity, education, and experience in a single space.

 Biomimicry: